Policies, Codes & Other Documents

 Effects of part pre-payment

 If your sum amount is not adequate to foreclose your home loan, you could consider making a part pre-payment.
 Part pre-payment can be quite beneficial if you are looking to reduce your interest burden.
-Once you have prepaid a part of your home loan, your lender can recast the leftover housing loan amount as principal amount and charge interest accordingly.
+Once you have prepaid a part of your home loan, your lender can recast the leftover housing loan amount as the principal amount and charge interest accordingly.
 This would cause a change in your EMI.
 Moreover, part pre-payment can be advantageous if the interest rates are more likely to increase in the future.

 Additional Read:- 5 Reasons Home Loans are Going to be Big in 2020

 Impact on tax

 If you are considering pre-paying your home loan, make sure to be aware of the tax benefits you could gain or lose, depending on the way you have structured your home loan.
 To make a well-informed decision, consult a tax professional and use their inputs to come to a decision.

 Whether you should prepay or not, this decision depends on your timing.
 If you decide to pre-pay with a large sum of money during the initial part of your loan tenure then it’s a good option.
 This is because you will pay much lower interest on the reduced principal amount after the pre-payment.
 This will also reduce your EMI.
 But, if you want to pre-pay during the later part of the loan tenure then it might be best to allow the repayment to be discharged in your normal tenure.
 Rather than using the extra funds to repay, it will be more beneficial if you used the amount somewhere else.

 Tata Capital is known to offer easy housing loans at attractive home loan interest rates.
 Tata Capital has its home loan pre-payment conditions as per RBI guidelines.
 You should consider all of them before you make your final decision.